evdk25-wq/Umbra/README.md

 # Scanumbra
-Umbra is a lightweight, interactive shell utility designed for steganography, metadata analysis, and file privacy.
+Scanumbra is a lightweight, interactive shell utility designed for steganography, metadata analysis, and file privacy.
 It centralizes robust tools like ExifTool, Steghide, ImageMagick, and OpenSSL into a single, cohesive command-line interface.
 ## Features

 * **Metadata Inspection**: View hidden file details and EXIF tags using ExifTool.